rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

-# End-to-End ML Experiment Management
+# End-to-End ML Systems Development

-The goal of this tutorial is to practice managing end-to-end ML experiments.
-An end-to-end ML experiments includes many steps, **not just running experiments for the ML models**.
+The goal of this tutorial is to practice managing end-to-end ML systems development.
+An end-to-end ML systems development includes many steps, **not just running and managing experiments for the ML models**.

 ## Study goal